Revenant2909/Revenant2909/README.md

 # 💫 About Me:
+I'm Ritesh Nahavre third year B.tech student.
-I'm looking to work with a team on solving real life problems on real world applications.<br>
+I'm looking to work with a team on solving real world problems on real world applications.<br>

 ## 🌐 Socials: